Part One – Flirting

 MEET THE ARTIST

-*Amy Abshier-Reyes was raised on the Texas Gulf Coast, in a small farming and ranching community.
+*Amy Abshier was raised on the Gulf Coast of Texas, in a small farming and ranching community.
 She graduated from the Kansas City Art Institute and has shown paintings in galleries all over the country, as well as providing illustrations for books and magazines internationally.
+Check out her Instagram, Curvilinear!
+(You won’t regret it. 🙂 )

-She’s happily married to a sweet guy that builds motorcycles and plays guitar, and has two awesome little kids, a cranky old cat, and a huge record collection.
+She’s happily making art and curating an auction house, has two awesome kids, a cranky old cat, and a huge record collection.